 To help in maintaining and developing effective communications and links with parents and to provide positive responses to concerns and problems regarding their children’s education.

-To help to promote a vision of a Church school witnessing to its Christian values in its local community.
+To help to promote a vision of a Church School demonstrating its Christian values in the local community.

 To collaborate with the Church and other agencies in providing for the development and well-being of the whole child.